 Reports of fraud in the media tend to focus on data breaches at big companies and threats to individual consumers.
 Often overlooked is small business fraud, which takes a costly toll on companies and the economy as a whole.

 Small business fraud is not always reported, so determining its total impact is challenging.
-The Better Business Bureau (BBB) estimates that small businesses suffer a seven billion dollar annual loss from fraud, even without counting indirect costs to their reputation or customer loyalty.
+The Association of Certified Fraud Examiners (ACFE) says that the median loss is $117,000, even without counting indirect costs to their reputation or customer loyalty.
 Other reports place the costs of identity theft alone at nearly $17 billion in 2019.
 And yet, 48% of small businesses say they think they're not big enough to be targeted for fraud.
 Actually, fraudsters tend to target small businesses more because they usually have less fraud controls in place.